NathanSwindall/Adventures-In-ProgramLando/Notes/Chapters/ASP/Axios.md

 ### Instruction

-- The first thing are going to do is create an interceptor for our response object.
-The interceptor will be a function we run before getting the response back.
+- The first thing are going to do is create a sleep function and an interceptor for our response object.
+The interceptor will be a function we run before getting any response back.
 We will first create a sleep function and then run this sleep function before getting our response.
 All this will be done in our agent file

 ```jsx
 // agent.ts